 This problem could be one of four common issues:

-- You could have a leak on the incoming or outbound water line connections going into your water heater tank at the top of the tank.
+- If your water heater is leaking from the top, you could have a leak on the incoming or outbound water line connections going into your water heater tank.

 - The water may also be coming from your water heater tank itself if it has split.